pyscaffold/pyscaffold/README.rst

     a newstyle format string thats given the current version as the :code:`version` keyword argument for formatting

+:relative_to:
+    a file from which root may be resolved. typically called by a script or module that is not
+    in the root of the repository to direct setuptools_scm to the root of the repository by supplying ``__file__``.

+:parse:
+  a function that will be used instead of the discovered scm for parsing the version, use with caution, this is a expert function and you should be closely familiar with the setuptools_scm internals to use it

 To use setuptools_scm in other Python code you can use the ``get_version`` function: